Scott Pilgrim Takes Off Release Date, Cast, Plot, Teaser Trailer And More Details

 However, while the quest will no doubt be the crux of the anime, the show will likely differ from the film's version of events significantly in places.
 According to a Variety report, "Scott Pilgrim Takes Off" is taking its cues from the source material rather than the 2010 live-action feature.
 The movie took some creative liberties, making a number of changes to the story laid out in the graphic novels.

-The first volume is adapted pretty faithfully in Edgar Wright's flick, though things do diverge in places, with some scenes cut out all together.
+The first volume is adapted pretty faithfully in Edgar Wright's flick, though things do diverge in places, with some scenes cut out altogether.
 Scott's crusade to take out Ramona's former flames becomes less true to the source material the longer the movie runs, though the fact that it didn't cover absolutely everything is hardly surprising given the runtime it had to work with.
 Also, the final volume of the graphic novel series came out just one month before the movie, so Wright and co. probably had to wing it to some extent.

 With eight episodes, the anime series will have a lot more scope to get into the nitty-gritty of the graphic novels, and fans can expect to see a far more faithful adaptation this time around.
 However, don't expect it to be beat-for-beat: Wright has confirmed that the anime won't be "just a straight adaptation of the original books," telling Netflix's Tudum that the show is "way more adventurous" than that.